replit/nixmodules/README.md

 ## Bundle Registry

-The `bundle_registry.py` bundles the all software needed by all Nix modules as specified in the `modules.json` registry file into a disk image tarball file.
+`bundle_registry.py` bundles the all software needed by all Nix modules as specified in the `modules.json` registry file into a disk image tarball file.
 To run it:

 ```